EOL/publishing/doc/autogenerated_text.md

 	if t has biogeographic realm records:
 		"It is found in <unique values of records>."

-If t has landmark children:
+if t has landmark children:
 	"t includes groups like <landmark children, limited to 3>."

-If t has plant description traits:
+if t has plant description traits:
 	Plant description sentence, e.g. "It has <leaf trait values> leaves, <flower trait value> flowers, and <fruit trait value>."

-If t has flower visitor traits:
+if t has flower visitor traits:
 	"Flowers are visited by <flower visitor trait values>."

-If t is a species:
+if t is a species:
-	If t has behavior traits:
+	if t has behavior traits:
 		Behavioral sentence, e.g., "It is a solitary, nocturnal carnivore."

-If t has lifespan traits:
+if t has lifespan traits:
 	"Individuals are known to live for <first trait value> <first trait units>."
 ```